How to Install Htop on Ubuntu 26.04, 24.04 and 22.04

 Uninstall htop (APT)

-If you installed htop via APT, remove it along with any unused dependencies:
+If you installed htop via APT, remove the package first:

 Uninstall htop (Snap)

-User-specific htop settings are stored in ~/.config/htop/htoprc and persist after uninstallation.
-Remove this directory manually if you want to clear customized color schemes, column layouts, or meter configurations.
+User-specific htop settings can persist after package removal.
+Remove ~/.config/htop only if you want to delete customized color schemes, column layouts, and meter configuration.

 Troubleshoot Common htop Issues